 4. Spend time under the sun

-Sunshine, specifically UVB rays, is a source of vitamin D. Not having enough vitamin D can result in bone dysfunction and a number of other health issues.
+Sunshine, specifically UVB rays, is a vitamin D. Not having enough vitamin D can result in bone dysfunction and several other health issues.
 Ideally, you should spend at least 10-15 minutes in the morning sunlight.
 Why specifically mornings though?
 Because after 10 -11 in the morning, sunlight is richer in harmful rays.
 These rays can cause skin problems, including skin cancers.